KCTL volunteer engagement app

 Summarizing and refining a user research plan and associated discussion guides.

-Select Artifacts (to date)
+Select Design Process Artifacts

 Next Steps:

-Complete usability study with volunteers, then staff.
+Complete user interviews with volunteers, then staff.

 Plan potential pilot with a KCTL site.
 If successful, scale across sites.